20kdc/c3ds-projects/ral/docs/Language.md

 In particular, macros and scripts contain code, while other declarations focus more on type structure or "meta" concerns such as includes.

+## Type System

+RAL is designed with a relatively "modern" type system, though it lacks features such as generics (it can generally be assumed they'd be impractical anyway in a CAOS environment).

+The main inspiration for RAL's type system is TypeScript, due to the similarities in requirements (i.e. translating to another language that is not necessarily as strict with types).

+This includes the presence of union types that may be any one of a given set of types, and nullability based on this (for example, `Agent?` may not be directly accessed, but the `!` null-cast operator converts it to `Agent`, which may).

+The built-in types are as follows:

++ `any` - This type is hard to work with due to the limitations of CAOS `set*` commands.
+In particular, an `any` value cannot be directly stored, as the major type (agent/string/value) cannot be determined.
+Nevertheless, it exists.

+  + It is impossible to implicitly cast `any` to any value except itself.
+    It is not even possible to implicitly cast `any` to a union that includes `any`, because such a union automatically collapses as all of it's other types implicitly cast to `any`.

++ `str` - String.
+Strings in CAOS are a list of bytes in the Windows-1252 codepage (likely different for localized versions).

++ `int` - 32-bit integer.

+  + Note that this should *not* be directly cast to `float`, as CAOS has distinct behaviour for float/float division.
+    As such, implicitly casting this to `float` is not allowed (`num` however is perfectly fine).
+    If you need to perform such a cast, perform `1.0 * i` as the floating-point multiplication coerces the integer into a float.

++ `bool` - Bool.
+This may be implicitly cast to `int`, but not vice versa.

++ `float` - 32-bit floating-point number.

++ `null` - Null.
+This type is distinct from agent types in order to support strict nullability.

++ `Agent` - Agent.
+This is the root class that lives at `0 0 0` in the Scriptorium.
+Any agent may be cast to this.

++ `num` - Number.
+Equal to `int|float`, and so may be cast from either.

+The tools with which the user may construct types are as follows:

++ Interfaces - Interfaces represent the APIs of Agents, the messages that they can receive and the fields that can be read or modified.

++ Classes - Classes are declared points in the Scriptorium's Family/Genus/Species hierarchy.
+There's no way to get a class that isn't named, though how the classifier of a named class is selected is up to how much the constant evaluator will let you get away with.
+  Classes are based on Interfaces, both in theory and in implementation, though their distinction is simply 'having a classifier'.

++ Unions - Written as `A | B`, unions are not the most useful of tools, as there's no good way to get a value out of them except via an explicit cast.

+  + A very specific type of union suffix, `| null`, can be written as the shortened form `?`.
+    As such, `Agent?` is internally exactly equal to `Agent | null`, and thus such can and will appear in error messages.

 ## Declarations

+Declarations are the basic element of a RAL source file.
+Everything else is defined inside declarations.

 ### Includes/etc.